Lessons

 Bt corn is a general term used to describe corn hybrid farmers buy that have an additional gene added to one on their chromosomes which originated from the soil bacteria Bacillus thuringiensis (Bt).
 This lesson tells the story of how different hybrids can contain different Bt genes which encode proteins that have toxicity to different corn pest insects.

-The role of JAR1 in insect feeding response
+The Role of JAR1 in Insect Feeding Response

 Reveals both the process and the power of conducting experiments with jar1, an Arabidopsis mutant that is insensitive to the hormone jasmonic acid (JA).
+The organisms of focus for these experiments are Arabidopsis thaliana and Trichoplusia ni.

 Theories Behind Plant Tissue Culture